 The one spectacle you won’t want to miss takes place on Good Friday.
 Called the Epitaphios, it begins around 9 pm.
 During the day, women in each parish decorate a wooden bier as a symbol of Christ’s coffin.
 They cover it with fresh flowers, producing works of art.
 In the evening, the faithful gather at the church.
 Carrying a beeswax candle, they walk around the neighbourhood together, behind the priest and the pallbearers who carry the holy bier topped with an icon of Christ.
 As the solemn procession moves through the streets, sometimes merging with those from nearby churches, the followers sing a haunting Byzantine hymn that expresses the sorrow of the Virgin Mary on the death of her son.
 Mourners dressed in black queue up to kiss the coffin.

-Easter Saturday in Athens
+Easter Saturday

 See the Holy Fire arrive from Jerusalem